MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

 > To trigger specific workflows in a repository, use the `workflow_dispatch event`.

-If you setup this option, then you'll get a button on the Actions tab to click and so run the workflow directly.
+If you set up this option, then you'll get a button on the Actions tab to click and so run the workflow directly.
 Without a commit needed and without having to wait for a cron trigger.

 You can even specify text **inputs** so that you get prompted to fill those in and have them used in the job.